charlotte-os/.github/profile/README.md

 Notable Third-Party Components:

 - Limine: A 64-bit UEFI bootloader with a modern boot protocol suitable for use by operating systems like CharlotteOS

-Licensing:

-All software directly maintained by this project will be licensed under the latest version of the Mozilla Public License unless the repository for a subproject indicates otherwise.